 The CAA, as amended, restricts the emission of air pollutants from many sources, including oil and natural gas production.
 In addition, certain states have comparable legislation, which may be more restrictive than the CAA.
-These laws and any implementing regulations impose stringent air permit requirements and require us to obtain preapproval for the construction or modification of certain projects or facilities expected to produce air emissions, or to use specific equipment or technologies to control emissions.
+These laws and any implementing regulations impose stringent air permit requirements and require us to obtain pre-approval for the construction or modification of certain projects or facilities expected to produce air emissions, or to use specific equipment or technologies to control emissions.
 Federal and state regulatory agencies can impose administrative, civil and criminal penalties for non-compliance with air permits or other requirements of the CAA and associated state laws and regulations.
 See "Risk Factors-Risks Related to Laws and Regulations-New regulations on all emissions from our operations could cause us to incur significant costs."
-Internationally, in 2015, the United States participated in the United Nations Conference on Climate Change, which led to the creation of the Paris Agreement.
-The Paris Agreement, which was signed by the United States in April
+Internationally, in 2015, the United States participated in the United Nations Conference on Climate Change, which led to the creation of the Paris Agreement, which was signed by the United States in April 2016, requires countries to review and "represent a progression" in their intended nationally determined contributions, which set greenhouse gas emission reduction goals, every five years beginning in 2020.
+While the United States exited the Paris

-2016, requires countries to review and "represent a progression" in their intended nationally determined contributions, which set greenhouse gas emission reduction goals, every five years beginning in 2020.
-While the United States exited the Paris Agreement in November 2020, effective February 19, 2021, President Biden caused the United States to rejoin the Paris Agreement.
+Agreement in November 2020, effective February 19, 2021, President Biden caused the United States to rejoin the Paris Agreement.
+In April 2021, President Biden set a new goal for the United States to achieve a 50 to 52% reduction from 2005 levels in economy-wide net greenhouse gas pollution in 2030.
+Further, in November 2021, the United States and other countries entered into the Glasgow Climate Pact, which includes a range of measures designed to address climate change, including but not limited to the phase-out of fossil fuel subsidies, reducing methane emissions 30% by 2030 and cooperating toward the advancement of the development of alternative sources of energy.
 In January 2019, New Mexico's governor signed an executive order declaring that New Mexico would support the goals of the Paris Agreement by joining the U.S. Climate Alliance, a bipartisan coalition of governors committed to reducing greenhouse gas emissions consistent with the goals of the Paris Agreement.
 The stated objective of the executive order is to achieve a statewide reduction in greenhouse gas emissions of at least 45% by 2030 as compared to 2005 levels.
 The executive order also requires New Mexico regulatory agencies to create an "enforceable regulatory framework" to ensure methane emission reductions.
-Following that executive order, the New Mexico Oil Conservation Division (the "NMOCD"), New Mexico Environment Department (the "NMED") and New Mexico legislature have proposed various rules, regulations and bills regarding the reduction of natural gas waste and the control of emissions that would, among other items, require upstream and midstream operators to reduce natural gas waste by a fixed amount each year and achieve a 98% natural gas capture rate by the end of 2026.
+In 2021, the New Mexico Oil Conservation Division (the "NMOCD") implemented rules regarding the reduction of natural gas waste and the control of emissions that, among other items, require upstream and midstream operators to reduce natural gas waste by a fixed amount each year and achieve a 98% natural gas capture rate by the end of 2026.
+The New Mexico Environment Department (the "NMED") has also proposed similar rules and regulations.